newrelic/newrelic-dotnet-agent/README.md

 ## License
 The .NET Agent is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 The .NET Agent also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.
+You can find details on which libraries are used and the terms under which they are licensed in the third-party notices document.